-Tenth Grade: World Religions, Lead Onward III, Lead Onward IV
+Tenth Grade: Introduction to Religious Studies, Lead Onward 10A, Lead Onward 10B

-Eleventh Grade: Lead Onward V, Test Prep, Junior Seminar
+Eleventh Grade: Lead Onward 11, Test Prep, Junior Seminar

-Twelfth Grade: Senior Seminar, Lead Onward VI (two trimesters)
+Twelfth Grade: Senior Seminar, Lead Onward 12 (two trimesters)

-^{}It is strongly recommended that students take four years of math in high school, as most colleges more readily admit students who have.
+\It is strongly recommended that students take four years of math in high school, as most colleges more readily admit students who have.

-2019-2020 REQUIRED COURSES
+2020-2021 REQUIRED COURSES

 In some of Doane's courses, students have the opportunity to pursue an honors commendation.
-These courses are denoted with a .
+These courses are denoted with a \.
 Honors courses require students to complete more extensive requirements and challenging course work.
-AP level courses are denoted by a \$\diamset\$.
+AP level courses are denoted by a \$\diamselon\$.
 These courses offer students the opportunity to earn college credits with successful completion of a year-end exam.
 In addition, students can earn college credit through Rowan College at Burlington County's College Acceleration Program.
 For more information, please see: